AugustWahlberg/Community-Science-Museum/README.md

 The target group is primary and middle school children in the age range of 7 - 15 years, and families with young children.
 The target group is inquisitive and intelligent.

 **Message/Achieved action:**
--The website should be exciting, appealing, and informative
+- The website should be exciting, appealing, and informative
--The website should be user-friendly and easy to navigate on all devices
+- The website should be user-friendly and easy to navigate on all devices
--The website should encourage the viewers to visit the museum
+- The website should encourage the viewers to visit the museum

 **Website requirements:**
--The code should be written in structured and understandable way
+- The code should be written in structured and understandable way
--The website should download fast
+- The website should download fast
--The website should follow the WCAG-standards
+- The website should follow the WCAG-standards

 ## Built With
 * HTML